Main menu:

 Front Row: David Barnard, Don McClelland, Wayne Blakely, Bruce Geange, Simon Moody, David Wall, Stan Baker, Les Megget, Max George, Lou Nichols, Chris Morton.

-Gary Higgins.
+A few further pictures taken at the exhibition follow at random.
+Pictures are courtesy of Gary Higgins.
 A comprehensive collection of convention pictures taken by Gary Higgins can be found on his Flickr website by clicking here.

 Children’s building table, Robbie Neilson (in blue shirt) instructing.